weberandreaseu/iasi/readme.md

 This project manages processing of files with [Luigi](https://github.com/spotify/luigi/).
 Processing steps are implemented as [Luigi Tasks](https://luigi.readthedocs.io/en/stable/tasks.html).
-For task execution you need the luigi task scheduler, which can be stated typing
+For task execution you need the luigi task scheduler, which can be started typing
 ```
 luigid --logdir luigi-logs --background
 ```
 The luigi scheduler backend should be available at [http://localhost:8082/](http://localhost:8082/).
 You can stop luigi with `killall luigid`.
 For testing purpose you can also pass `--local-scheduler` as a task parameter.
+Luigi configuration settings are in [luigi.cfg](luigi.cfg)

 For further details have a look at the [Luigi Documentation](https://luigi.readthedocs.io/).

 #### Decompression of a Dataset